If you are thinking about applying to Wheaton College, the deadline for Fall 2022 admissions is August 1 and the application fee costs $50.

 |2.00 and 2.49||0%|

-Wheaton College does not have a test optional admissions policy.
+Wheaton College is not test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 66% of Wheaton College's first-year students submitted their SAT scores with their application.
 50% of admitted applicants sent ACT scores.